Selecting a credit card processor that is the right fit has major bottom-line implications for businesses.

 This is one of the first questions businesses should ask when selecting a credit card processor.
 Some companies lock businesses into long contracts with very specific and expensive cancellation terms.
 The fine print of a lot of long-term contracts contains some alarming things, including unlimited rate increases, hidden fees and exorbitant cancellation fees.

 Something frequently seen in many of these contracts is a 90-day notice to cancel requirement, which if not followed automatically, locks businesses into another three-year contract.
-A long-term contract is usually not right for the majority of businesses, and any business considering a provider with contract requirement should ask a lot of questions before signing one.
+A long-term contract is usually not right for the majority of businesses, and any business considering a provider with such a contract requirement should ask a lot of questions before signing one.

 How much will it cost?